harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 :{
 -- intercalate is similar to Python's x.join()
--- foldl' is similar to Python's reduce(f, xs) import Data.List (intercalate, foldl', intersect)
+-- foldl' is similar to Python's reduce(f, xs)
-:}
+-- scanl' is similar to Python's itertools.accumulate(xs), or foldl' -- with intermediate results. import Data.List (intercalate, foldl', scanl', intersect) :}
 {% endhighlight %}